Topic

 5 Foreign nationals who have received confirmation of right to work before their residence permit application has been processed

-The foreign service missions can grant and issue entry visas to foreign nationals who havereceived confirmation of right to work before their residence permit application has been processed (the early employment scheme) pursuant to the Immigration Regulations Section 3-13 second paragraph.
+The foreign service missions can grant and issue entry visas to foreign nationals who have received confirmation of right to work before their residence permit application has been processed (the early employment scheme) pursuant to the Immigration Regulations section 3-13 second paragraph.

-Under the early employment scheme, the foreign national will himself contact the foreign service mission and present the confirmation of early employment for being issued an entry visa.
-Before issuing an entry visa, the foreign service mission must check that circumstances do not exist that constitute grounds for refusing the employee entry into or residence in Norway pursuant to other provisions of the Act, cf. Section 59 of the Immigration Act.
+Before issuing an entry visa, the foreign service mission must check that circumstances do not exist that constitute grounds for refusing the employee entry into or residence in Norway pursuant to other provisions of the Act, cf. section 59 of the Immigration Act.
 If such circumstances exist, an entry visa shall not be issued.

 6. Skilled workers with offer of employment in Norway

-The foreign service missions can grant and issue entry visas to skilled workers who have received a concrete offer of employment from an employer in Norway pursuant to the Immigration Regulations Section 3-13 third paragraph to applicants who meet the conditions in the following guideline: UDI 2010-046 Entry visas for skilled workers with offer of employment in Norway.
+The foreign service missions can grant and issue entry visas to skilled workers who have received a concrete offer of employment from an employer in Norway pursuant to the Immigration Regulations section 3-13 third paragraph to applicants who meet the conditions in the following guideline: UDI 2010-046 Entry visas for skilled workers with offer of employment in Norway.

 7. Other entry visas for applying for a residence permit from Norway

-The foreign service missions can grant and issue entry visas pursuant to the Immigration Regulations Section 3-13 fourth paragraph to applicants who meet the conditions in the following guidelines:
+The foreign service missions can grant and issue entry visas pursuant to the Immigration Regulations section 3-13 fourth paragraph to applicants who meet the conditions in the following guidelines:

 -